 Answer: DuPont

-59. Ancient Chinese doctors used onion stalks to perform the function of what tube, used to remove fluids from a body cavity?
+65. Ancient Chinese doctors used onion stalks to perform the function of what tube that’s used to remove fluids from a body cavity?

 Answer: Red

-61. Juliano Pinto is a paraplegic man who symbolically "kicked off" an event in WHAT COUNTRY in 2014 by using a mind-controlled robotic exoskeleton?
+68. Juliano Pinto is a paraplegic man who symbolically "kicked off" an event in what country in 2014 by using a mind-controlled robotic exoskeleton?

 Answer: Brazil (World Cup)

-62. The field workers for the FDA are often known as "Investigators" but they have a more technical name abbreviated as CSOs.
+69. The field workers for the FDA are often known as "Investigators," but they have a more technical name abbreviated as CSOs.
 What does this initialism stand for?
-These are the folks that inspect production facilities, illnesses, and review cases of medical devices or drugs.
+These are the folks who inspect production facilities, illnesses, and review cases of medical devices or drugs.

 Answer: Consumer Safety Officers